void-linux/void-linux.github.io/_posts/2021-03-27-RIP-pullmoll.markdown

 the Void project and sponsored the project financially, too.

-He invested lots of his time in keeping gcc up to date, supplied tons of patches to port packages to new compilers and platforms and also cared about simple updates of packages.
+He invested lots of his time in keeping gcc up to date, supplied tons of patches to port packages to new compilers and platforms and also took care of simple updates of packages.

 He was not only a dedicated and driven developer in the Void Linux project, he